 Working inside of Groundhogg, I have to admit that it doesn’t have the most modern design.
 They’re working on an update, but it’s been delayed a couple of times and I can’t state with confidence that they’ll meet their next deadline.

-Much of their user interface listing emails, contacts and other elements looks just like the WordPress user interface.
+Much of their user interface listing emails, contacts, and other elements look just like the WordPress user interface.
 They did not construct anything new to display their information in a modern design.